The Economics of Needs and Limits (ENL)

-What you have done is to determine the bread’s optimum quantity.
+What you have just done is to determine the bread’s optimum quantity.
 This is the production rate that, under prevailing economic conditions, achieves the maximum health for society as a whole.
 Establishing this quantity is the starting point for ENL’s economic guidance.
-The key point is this: unless economic conditions change, there is no conceivable reason for producing an output at a higher rate.
-The optimum quantity thus establishes the economic limit to production.

-Cigarettes and similar products are known in ENL as irrational outputs.
-Determining which outputs are irrational is critical because it allows us to avoid health-destroying production.
-Its broader economic significance is that it helps us establish the economy’s rational output mix.
+Cigarettes and similar products are called irrational outputs in ENL.
+Determining which outputs are irrational is significant because it allows us to avoid health-destroying production.
+Its broader economic significance is that it helps establish the economy’s rational output mix.
 In a sustainable economy, irrational outputs would be removed from the mix as soon as this is socially feasible.
-This would both increase aggregate health and reduce the economy’s ecological impact.
 Conversely, outputs that are not currently being produced, but that should be produced based on ENL’s criteria, would be quickly added to the output mix.

-Let me now proceed to the second step in determining an output’s rational quantity: the consideration of environmental constraints.
+Let me now proceed to the second step in determining an output’s rational quantity: the consideration of environmental limits.

 Let me start with some background terms.
 A natural flow is defined as any interaction between the economy and nature.
 Natural flows are divided into four categories: habitat destruction, the utilization of renewable resources, the expulsion of wastes, and the utilization of nonrenewable resources.
 Because the first three directly impact the biosphere they are called biological flows.

-The distinction between biological and nonrenewable flows is highly significant.
-Biological flows can directly damage the environment, for example through excessive pollution and the over-exploitation of fish stocks, whereas nonrenewable flows do not have this effect.
+Biological flows can directly damage the environment, for example through excessive pollution and the over-exploitation of fish stocks, but nonrenewable flows do not have this effect.
 High rates of oil, coal, or uranium depletion will rob future generations of these resources, but this depletion – not to be confused with the damaging extraction process – will not harm ecosystems.
-For this reason, biological flows are used in ENL to set environmental limits, whereas nonrenewable flows are ignored for this purpose.
+Biological flows are therefore used in ENL to set environmental limits, whereas nonrenewable flows are ignored for this purpose.
 This distinction, however, does not affect the concept of ecological efficiency.
 In ENL this applies to any natural flow, whether biological or nonrenewable, and measures the economy’s success in minimizing the flow in production and consumption.

-ENL’s approach to ecological limits is based on environmental budgets.
+ENL has a budgetary approach to ecological limits.
 An environmental budget is the maximum rate of a biological flow that does not cause ecological degradation.
-Thus, it refers to the maximum rates of habitat destruction, utilization of renewables, and expulsion of wastes that avoid cumulative or destructive effects in the environment.
+It therefore refers to the maximum rates of habitat destruction, utilization of renewables, and expulsion of wastes that avoid cumulative or destructive effects in the environment.
 A fundamental ENL principle is that an economy may not violate its most restrictive environmental budget.

-The second new concept is share limit, which is the maximum output quantity possible within the constraints of a budget share, at the current level of ecological efficiency.
+The second new concept is share limit, which is the maximum output quantity possible within the constraints of a budget share.
 If the 10% budget share for CO2 is exhausted after 10,000 houses have been built annually, then this quantity is the current share limit for houses in this economy.